 The Newspapers & Microfilm Center is our region’s largest collection of American newspapers from the Philadelphia metropolitan area.
 Over 400 Philadelphia newspapers are on microfilm dating back to 1720.
 Our collection includes newspapers from major cities around the world, local community papers, as well as microfilmed versions of academic, underground, and trade periodicals from the subject departments.
 Students and the curious should begin their research process by inquiring within the Social Science & History Department.

-The Rare Book Department offers free access to exhibitions of historically important books, manuscripts, and works of art from 3,000 BCE to today that patrons can visit Monday through Saturday, 9:00 a.m. through 5:00 p.m.
-Among its collections are thousands of illuminated medieval manuscripts and cuttings; first editions, letters, and manuscripts of important writers, including some of the largest collections of Charles Dickens and Edgar Allan Poe; nearly 50,000 early American children's books; original artwork by Beatrix Potter and other illustrators; Mughal court paintings; and Pennsylvania German fraktur, manuscripts, and printed books.
-For a guided introduction to the history of the book and these extraordinary special collections, drop by for the free 11:00 a.m. tour, offered Monday through Saturday.
+The Rare Book Department offers free access to rotating exhibitions of historically important books, manuscripts, and works of art from 3,000 BCE to today that patrons can visit Monday through Saturday, 9:00 a.m. through 5:00 p.m.
+Among its collections are thousands of illuminated medieval manuscripts and cuttings; first editions, letters, and manuscripts of important writers, including some of the largest collections of Charles Dickens and Edgar Allan Poe; nearly 50,000 early American children's books; original artwork by Beatrix Potter, Robert Lawson, the Red Rose Girls, and other illustrators; Mughal court paintings; and Pennsylvania German fraktur, manuscripts, and printed books.
+For an optional deeper look at these extraordinary collections, take the 11:00 a.m. tour, offered Monday through Saturday.

 - Behind the Scenes: The Theatre Collection contains information on theatre, motion pictures, television, radio, variety shows, the circus, and other forms of popular entertainment.
 A major focus is Philadelphia's theatrical history.
 There are over one million books, magazines, playbills, photographs, posters, film and stage stills, reviews, clipping files and memorabilia.
 Some material dates back to the 19th century.